 How To Ferment Sourdough Pasta

-- 1 Hour at Room Temperature (68- 75 F): This is the quickest method for those who want a simple “same day” sourdough pasta.
+- 1 Hour at Room Temperature (68- 75 F): Choose this method for fast “same day” sourdough pasta.
 Keep an eye on the dough as it rests; it will puff up slightly.
 The sourdough flavor is very mild.

-- 24 Hour Overnight Option: This option is for those who want to maximize fermentation, digestibility and deepen the flavor.
-Rest the dough at room temperature for 1-2 hours.
+- 24 Hour Overnight Option: Rest the dough at room temperature first, for 1-2 hours.
 Chill overnight, up to 24 hours (I’ve done up to 48 hrs. without the dough deteriorating).
 Make sure the dough is wrapped very tightly, double layer if you have to, because the dough will puff up.
-Note: chilled dough needs to rest for at least 30 minutes-1 hour before rolling.
-Otherwise it will be too stiff.

-- Set up your station: dust your work surface, a sheet pan, and the pasta machine with semolina flour to prevent sticking.
+Dust your work surface, sheet pan, and pasta machine with semolina flour to prevent sticking.

 How To Store Sourdough Pasta